-If a member of staff is eligible to join USS and elects not to do so, they must submit a signed pension opt out form to this effect to HR Services, found on the Scheme website.
-Should they initially elect not to join USS, they will have the option of subsequently joining subject to USS Rules and the USS Trustee Company's discretion on eligibility from time to time in force.
+Eligible employees who are no longer in the pension scheme will therefore be automatically put back into pension scheme membership if they meet the qualifying criteria at the point of re-assessment.
+Important information regarding the auto-enrolment and re-enrolment process is available within the Pensions area of the Human Resources section of LSE's website.
+If a member of staff is eligible to join USS and elects not to do so, they will have the option of subsequently joining subject to USS Rules and the USS Trustee Company's discretion on eligibility from time to time in force.
 However, membership and pension benefits would not be backdated.

-Members of staff should consider carefully whether electing not to join USS is in their interest - ideally they should seek independent financial advice - as membership of USS currently includes a number of benefits including death-in-service insurance.
+Members of staff should consider carefully whether electing not to join USS is in their best personal interests.
+Ideally they should seek independent financial advice with consideration to their own personal circumstances - as membership of USS currently includes a number of benefits including death-in-service insurance.
 If a member of staff elects not to join USS, they will be reassessed under auto-enrolment rules periodically and may be re-entered into the scheme.
 If re-entered into the scheme, an election to opt out can be re-submitted.